i-adopt/users_stories/.github/ISSUE_TEMPLATE/user-story-submission-template.md

 Specify the *desired action* you or the user want to perform

 ## So that...
-Specify why the actions needs to be performed: for what result or *benefit*
+Specify why the action needs to be performed: for what result or *benefit*

 ## Domain(s)
 Specify what domain(s) need to be covered for that particular user story